saalaus/yasyncio/README.md

 # AioYandexDisk
-Asyncio upload files to YandexDisk use
+Asyncio upload files to YandexDisk
+# Use
-Set you token in file
+Set you token in file and run
 `python yandexdisk <dir>`